Last Updated: 9/24/2021

 The term of this DPA shall follow the term of the Agreement.
 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.

-(i) Standard Contractual Clauses, attached hereto as Exhibit 1.
+(i) UK Standard Contractual Clauses, attached hereto as Exhibit 1.

-(a) Appendix 1 to the Standard Contractual Clauses, which includes specifics on the Personal Data transferred by the data exporter to the data importer.
+(a) Appendix 1, which includes specifics on the Personal Data transferred by the data exporter to the data importer.

-(b) Appendix 2 to the Standard Contractual Clauses, which includes a description of the technical and organizational security measures implemented by the data importer as referenced.
+(b) Appendix 2, which includes a description of the technical and organizational security measures implemented by the data importer as referenced.

 (ii) The Ally Sub-Processors Page found here which includes a list of the sub-Processors we use in connection with the provision of the Services.

-“Data Protection Law” means all applicable legislation relating to data protection and privacy including without limitation the GDPR and all local laws and regulations which amend or replace any of them, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, as amended, repealed, consolidated or replaced from time to time.
-The terms “process”, “processes” and “processed” will be construed accordingly.
+“Data Protection Law” means all applicable legislation relating to data protection and privacy including without limitation the GDPR in the European Economic Area (“EEA”) or, to the extent applicable, in any other country, including, in Switzerland, the Swiss Federal Act on Data Protection, and, in the United Kingdom (“UK”), the UK GDPR and UK Data Protection Act 2018, as amended, repealed, consolidated or replaced from time to time.

 “Data Subject” means the individual to whom Personal Data relates.